 We really can’t say enough how important it is to wash your hands.
 Always wash your hands before and after eating, and after you use the bathroom.
 Think about avoiding surfaces that others will touch frequently such as hand rails and bathroom door handles.

 In every Disney cruise bathroom there is a disposable hand towel and trash can by the door.
 Use the hand towel to open the door so that your hand is not touching the surface.

-Wash your hands before and after going to the buffet and the restaurants.
-There will always be a Disney crew member at the entrance to the restaurant giving out hand sanitizing wipes.
-Make sure you use them!
-Most of the Disney ships now also have sinks outside the buffet areas.
+All of the Disney ships now also have sinks outside the buffet areas.
 Hand washing is better than hand sanitizing wipes.
 Make sure that you teach your kids about the importance of hand washing too.

 Dealing With Jet Lag and Flying

 If you are flying over several time zones to get to your Disney cruise, it may be that you need to do your best to combat jet lag.
 Even if you just travel from California to Florida that is a 3 hour time difference.
 We have done this many times and it takes adjustment.
 Nothing like the 8 hour time difference over the Atlantic, but it still has an effect.